loyada/typedpy/docs/tutorial_basics.rst

 Defaults
 ========
 Next, we are asked to add an *optional* comments field to trade.
-By *default*, it should be an empty string.
 This is done by updating the Trade structure as follows:

 .. code-block:: python